AbdelHamdyGhanem/FoodFinderApp/README.md

 - Save your favorite recipes for quick access later.
 - View detailed information about saved recipes.

+### 6. Allergies List
+- Easily add allergies to a persistent list stored on the device
+- Allergy alerts are included in recipe details.

 ## Getting Started

 ### Prerequisites